0v0v0/CIS_560_HW6/README.md

 2. The subdivision of the cube is not right, one vertex is in wrong position.
 I checked many times and still can not find the error.

+3. Extrude functions has bugs that will lead to collapse, so it is not included!

 ## Without highlights, how did I do the debugging?

 Well the procedure is somewhat traditionally painful, I implemented a function in mainwindow.cpp.
 When you clicked any item(eg. vertex, edge, face), it will show some information.
 That's how I did the debugging.